minsiyuan/BBS-Forum/ReadMe.md

 This is an open source forum based on discuz！.

-Contributors：JingYu Zhang、WenBin Wu、NaYing Zheng、Min SiYuan、
+Contributors：JingYu Zhang、WenBin Wu、NaYing Zheng、SiYuan Min、